mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_c_spas.md

 **Postponed until further notice.**

 ### **Description**
 This association represents the Title I Part D Neglected or Delinquent program(s) that a student participates in or from which the Student receives services.
-**NOTE:** these certification scenarios are **DRAFT** as of MAY 27, 2022, and **LAST UPDATED** JUNE 10, 2022.
 Vendors may want to use [the sample JSON](/data/2022-2023%20Extensions/StudentNeglectedOrDelinquentProgramAssociations.json) for this association to better understand the data model.

 ### **Prerequisite Data**
 - 5 Students